COVID-19 FAQs for Staff | January 18, 2021

 If I choose to travel out of state for personal reasons are there any restrictions upon my return?

-Yes, per state of Maine requirements, if a Maine resident visits NH or VT (or NY, NJ and CT effective July 3rd), they are not required to quarantine upon returning to Maine.
-However, if they visit elsewhere, the requirement that they quarantine for 14-days remains in place, or they may utilize a negative test as an alternative.
+Yes, per state of Maine requirements, and executive order if a Maine resident travels out-of-state they must follow all applicable quarantine or testing requirements when returning to Maine and before returning to work.
 As the state of Maine travel requirements may change in the future you should check back to their website and the state you are traveling to for any restrictions that may be in place at the time of your travel.

-If I choose to travel beyond Maine, NH, VT, NY, NJ, CT (check the state of Maine website for future updates) and am subject to the quarantine requirement may I use Pandemic Sick Leave for the period of quarantine?
+If I choose to travel beyond Maine and am subject to the quarantine requirement may I use Pandemic Sick Leave for the period of quarantine?

 No, if you choose to travel out of state and are subject to the quarantine requirement you would need to use your own vacation or personal time.

-If I choose to travel beyond Maine, NH, VT, NY, NJ, or CT and choose to take the test can I take the test on campus?
+If I choose to travel beyond Maine and choose to take the test can I take the test on campus?

-No, if you traveled out of state and are subject to the 14-day quarantine or taking a COVID-19 test and you choose the test you must contact a healthcare provider to schedule the test.
+No, if you traveled out of state and are subject to quarantine or taking a COVID-19 test and you choose the test you must contact a healthcare provider to schedule the test.
 Once you have met the state requirements you may return to campus.
 Note, to meet the state requirements you may also have taken a COVID-19 “PCR” test and received a negative result no longer than 72 hours prior to returning to Maine.
-This is a covered test with no co-pay for members of the Bates College Medical Plan.

 What if I am in a benefit eligible position that does not include leave?